rootstrap/ai-ide-rules/README.md

 ---

-## 1. Global and per Tech Rules
+## 1. About this repository

-In the `rule-templates` folder you will find the following structure, check out the global rules as well as the ones related to the techs you are working on to get you started.

-This is also the recommended folder structure for your project inside the rules folder.
-For example for cursor that would be `.cursor/rules`.

-For an example of how this may look on a real project you can check out the [project-example](https://github.com/rootstrap/ai-ide-rules/tree/main/project-example) folder.
+The idea behind this repository is that each community can manage, maintain, and update its own set of rules, including ideas for the global rules.
+You can collaborate by working within the `rule-templates` folder, where you will find the following structure:
 ```
 global/
   └── base-rules.mdc